450g per plant

-More advice on growing strawberries:
+More on growing strawberries:

-Growing strawberries from runners
+How to grow strawberries from runners

 Plant bare-rooted strawberry runners in spring or late summer/autumn.
-A sunny, sheltered site is essential for healthy plants and well-flavoured fruits.

 Watch Monty Don’s video guide to planting up a new strawberry bed: